mol-evol/gcua/manual.md

     * `1: Plotly` (Default): Creates interactive HTML files that open in a web browser.
 Recommended for data exploration.
     * `2: Text`: Prints rudimentary text-based representations of plots to the terminal (limited utility).
 * **4. Toggle Beep:** Turns an audible beep sound (played on completion of some tasks) on or off.
+* **5. Memory Management Settings:** Configure how GCUA handles large datasets (New in v2.5.0).
+    * **Memory Mode:** Choose between `auto` (default), `low_memory`, or `full_memory`
+    * **File Size Threshold:** Set the file size (in MB) above which low memory mode is used (default: 100 MB)
+    * **Sequence Indexing:** Enable/disable fast disk-based sequence access
+* **6. Performance Settings:** Configure parallel processing and checkpointing (New in v2.5.0).
+    * **Parallel Processing:** Enable/disable multiprocessing for faster analysis
+    * **Number of Processes:** Set how many CPU cores to use (default: all cores - 1)
+    * **Batch Size:** Number of sequences processed together (default: 1000)
+    * **Progress Saving:** Enable automatic checkpointing for long analyses
+    * **Checkpoint Interval:** How often to save progress (default: every 5000 sequences)
 * **R. Return to main menu:** Goes back to the main program menu.

+### Performance Features in Detail (New in v2.5.0)

+GCUA now includes advanced performance features for handling large-scale genomic data:

+**Hybrid Memory Management:**
+- Files smaller than the threshold are loaded entirely into memory for fastest processing
+- Larger files use on-demand loading to conserve memory while maintaining performance
+- Sequence indexing creates a map of gene positions for quick random access

+**Parallel Processing:**
+- Utilizes multiple CPU cores to process sequences in parallel
+- Particularly beneficial for the computationally intensive codon counting step
+- Processing scales nearly linearly with the number of cores

+**Checkpointing and Recovery:**
+- Automatically saves progress at regular intervals
+- If processing is interrupted, GCUA will resume from the last checkpoint
+- Checkpoint files are stored as `[filename]_checkpoint.pkl`
+- Delete checkpoint files to force a complete restart

+**Smart Visualizations:**
+- RSCU heatmap automatically adapts to dataset size
+- For datasets >1000 genes, switches to summary statistics view
+- Prevents browser crashes that would occur with massive gene × codon matrices
+- Shows meaningful patterns (mean RSCU, variability) instead of overwhelming detail
+- Other visualizations may subsample or aggregate data as needed

+**Intelligent Metric Caching:**
+- Calculated metrics (CA, ENC, CAI, Fop) are stored in memory
+- Subsequent analyses reuse cached values instead of recalculating
+- Particularly beneficial for custom scatter plots and repeated visualizations
+- Clear cache option available when parameters change
+- Minimal memory overhead (~15-20 MB for 200K genes)

+**Recommendations for Large Datasets:**
+- For datasets with >100,000 genes, enable all performance features
+- Use all available CPU cores minus one (to keep system responsive)
+- Set batch size to 5,000-10,000 for optimal throughput
+- Enable checkpointing with intervals of 10,000-50,000 sequences
+- Be aware that visualizations will automatically adapt to show summary statistics

 ---